Barry's Time Travel Review Score

 Now back in the future, the film goes back to the scene where David and Christina find the old camera.
 While Christina finds the camera with the birthday party, David finds the camera his alternate time-travelling-self leaves as he flickers out of existence.

 David plays the content of this second camera and we can hear the conversations from the alternate timeline – the conversation where David and Christina find only one camera.
 Let’s jump back to that scene when they find the camera and play the birthday footage.
 Those scenes are captured by a whole other camera that Christina owns, it is not captured in their dad’s old camera.
 Recollect that Christina has been shooting the MIT prep footage right from the beginning.
 Let’s call that camera Christina’s camera (perhaps her phone).
 Using that camera she films the footage in the basement where they find Christina’s dad’s camera.
 She switches to using Christina’s dad’s camera after that for the remaining movie.
-This is the camera that gets left behind by the flickering-out David.
-It could never possibly have the footage of them finding the camera.
+The dad’s camera gets left behind by the flickering-out David.
+It could never have the footage of them finding the camera.
 That would be in Christina’s camera.
-Yet the camera magically plays a footage that it never shot.
-In fact the camera magically plays a footage of itself being found.
+Yet the dad’s camera magically plays a footage that it never shot.
+In fact, the camera magically plays a footage of itself being found.

 Project Almanac Ending Explained